Arseblogger sensationally escaped death this morning despite waking up with what appears to be the beginning of a cold.

 Listener/Jack Wilshere: “Cesc is a great captain…”

-Talkshite Radio: “We are not question his captaincy …”
+Talkshite Radio: “We are not questioning his captaincy …”

 If the best they can come up is an incident involving Phil Brown, from which he was cleared, a remark to Mark Hughes as a 19 year old, for which he apologised, and a total misrepresentation of the ‘rugby’ comments about Ipswich then they really shouldn’t have wasted their time.
 Save the hatchet jobs for the £35m flash in the pan who punches his girlfriend in the face, the morally bankrupt England superstar who holds his club to ransom to double his wages after going 6 months with just one goal, the drunk drivers, drug takers, serial cheats, dangerous tacklers or indeed anyone who might actually deserve it.